Mighty Morphin Power Rangers: Mega Battle

 Mighty Morphin Power Rangers: Mega Battle is a beat 'em up video game based on the Mighty Morphin Power Rangers television series, developed by Peruvian studio Bamtang Games.
 It was first announced in October 2016.
 It was released on January 17, 2017.
-The game never received a physical release and is only available via digital download.
+The game never received a physical release and was only available via digital download.

 Gameplay

 The game takes players through the first two seasons of Mighty Morphin Power Rangers.
-Up to four players can play as any of the original Mighty Morphin Power Rangers (Jason, Zack, Trini, Kimberly, Billy or Tommy) and features Rita Repulsa's army of monsters.
+Up to four players can play as any of the original Mighty Morphin Power Rangers (Jason, Zack, Kimberly, Billy, Trini or Tommy) and features Rita Repulsa's army of monsters.

 Experience orbs can be collected to purchase health upgrades power ups for attacks and a level select is unlocked after clearing the game.
 MMPR 2 Tommy appears as DLC as does Rocky, Adam, Aisha and Katherine (replacing Jason, Zack, Trini and Kimberly) for the team.
 MMPR 2 Billy is also a DLC character.